1,000+ Opportunities

 gov Disadvantaged Communities San Gabriel and Lower Los Angeles Rivers and Mountains Conservancy Proposition 4 – Wildfire and Forest Resilience More Details about Proposition 4 – Wildfire and Forest Resilience Disadvantaged Communities Department of Resources Recycling and Recovery Illegal Disposal Site Abatement Grant Program More Details about Illegal Disposal Site Abatement Grant Program Disadvantaged Communities Department of Resources Recycling and Recovery Legacy Disposal Site Abatement Grant Program More Details about Legacy Disposal Site Abatement Grant Program CA Department of Food and Agriculture CDFA Pierce's Disease and Glassy-winged Sharpshooter Board Research and Outreach Program More Details about CDFA Pierce's Disease and Glassy-winged Sharpshooter Board Research and Outreach Program Change Notes: 06/26/2025, 10:14am

-Based on current listing details, eligibility includes: Local agencies and organizations in California.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Local agencies and organizations in California.
+Confirm the full requirements in the official notice before applying.